2.4 Youth volunteering at national level

 - Helping organisations manage volunteer programmes more easily and effectively;

-- Helping organisations with their reputation so volunteers want to be involved; and
+- Helping organisations with their reputation so volunteers want to be involved;

 - Helping organisations deliver a quality service to their clients.